falmar/eImage/README.md

 }

 ```
-> Note if you do not specify a NewName or Prefix parameter the original image will be override by the new crop image.
+> NOTE: if you do not specify a NewName or Prefix parameter the original image will be override by the new crop image.

-## Parameters and their default values
+### Parameters and their default values

 ```php
 /** @var string */